Da Game Is to Be Sold, Not to Be Told

-Da Game Is to Be Sold, Not to Be Told is the third studio album by American rapper Snoop Dogg (his first without the Doggy in the middle of the name).
+Da Game Is to Be Sold, Not to Be Told is the third studio album by American rapper Snoop Dogg (his first without Doggy in the middle of his name).
 It was released on August 4, 1998, by No Limit Records and Priority Records.
-It is his first album following his departure from Death Row Records in early 1998.
+It is his first album following his departure from Death Row Records in January 1998.
 It is the first Snoop Dogg album to have notable affiliates such as Dr. Dre, Nate Dogg, Warren G and others absent.
 It was also his first album to be released under a slight change to his stage name "Snoop Dogg" for contractual reasons.

 Background

 In September 1996, shortly before the release of Snoop's second album Tha Doggfather, his friend and label-mate at Death Row Records, Tupac Shakur, was murdered in a drive-by shooting that many fans and other rappers believed to be a part of rising tensions between the East and West Coast hip hop scenes.

-In March 1997, noted East Coast rapper The Notorious B.I.G., popularly known as "Biggie", was also murdered in a drive-by shooting which was attributed by fans to the tensions between the coastal hip hop scenes.
+In March 1997, noted East Coast rapper The Notorious B.I.G., popularly known as "Biggie Smalls", was also murdered in a drive-by shooting which was attributed by fans to the tensions between the coastal hip hop scenes.

 Snoop Dogg began to fear for his own safety due to the murders of Tupac and Biggie and also because Death Row Records was acknowledged by its artists in retrospect to be an unprofessional place during this time, with label founder Suge Knight incarcerated and many people with criminal pasts associated with the label.

 In 1997, No Limit rapper Mystikal invited Snoop to be on his record Unpredictable on a song called "Gangstas" with label head Master P.